project-zot/project-zot.github.io/docs/user-guides/zli.md

 This section includes examples of common zot server tasks using the zli command line interface.
 For a detailed listing of zli commands, see the [zli Command Reference](#_zli-command-reference) in this guide.

-> **Tip:**
-> For convenience, you can rename the binary image file to simply `zot`.The instructions and examples in this guide use `zli` as the name of the executable file.
->
+> :bulb:
-> The original filename of the executable file will reflect the build options, such as `zli-linux-amd64`.
+> The original filename of the zli executable file will reflect the build options, such as `zli-linux-amd64`.
 For convenience, you can rename the executable to simply `zli`.
+The instructions and examples in this guide use `zli` as the name of the executable file.

 ### Adding a zot server URL